Dayong Mendoza: Outside basketball

 Mendoza was known for having a colorful personality, and also for painting as he owns a coffee place in Quezon City called Dayong Art Gallery Café.

 He has notable art exhibitions including: Basketbol Siris at Shangri-La Makati in 1996, was also sold out; Ugat, was sold out at the SM Megamall in 1999, and Dyip!
 Dyip!
 Dyip! in 2013 inside Serendra at the Global City Taguig.

 Personal life

+Mendoza was previously married to María Sta.
+Maria Royeca, a native of General Santos.
+Together they have 3 sons: Alfonso, Marda and Migel.

 He is the son of Al Mendoza, a journalist.